|"They're coming to get you, Barbara, and they dressed so nicely."|

 Well, Halloween is upon us and SHOCKTOBER is drawing to a close for the year.
 If you're on the fence about what to watch tonight, I've made a little list of several of my less-well-known favorites.
 Watch one tonight, if you can find it, or have your own film fest next year.

-Dead and Buried (1981): In a coastal, town mobs of townsfolk are murdering the tourists.
-Then those dead tourists start appearing up around town as if they've lived there all along, which they did, before they died, but ... well, just watch it.
+Dead and Buried (1981): In a coastal town, mobs of townsfolk are murdering the tourists.
+Then those dead tourists start appearing around town as if they've lived there all along, which they did, before they died, but ... well, just watch it.
 It's fun.

 Willard (1971): Disturbed young man befriends rats.
 Rats love the disturbed young man and do his bidding.
 His bidding involves revenge and murder.
 You might believe that this movie was remade in 2003 and starred Crispin Glover.
 It wasn't.

 Night of the Living Dead (1968): I know.
 I know.
 Not obscure.
 You've seen it.
 Well, I'm here to tell you that unless you've seen the NotLD HD version currently streaming on Amazon (free with Prime), you, good sir or madame, have not seen this film, nor have you heard it.
 The sound and picture are so sharp you might just cut yourself.
 I actually heard all of the dialogue for the first time.